Darlene's Daydream Café

 DARLENE: We actually got pretty good.
 Cut a small record deal and made a bit of money - most of which William and them drank up or snorted away.

-PATTY: Sing it Darlene.
+PATTY: Sing it, Dar.

 DARLENE:

-ITS RAINING ITS POURING THE OLD MAN IS SNORING
+IT'S RAINING IT'S POURING THE OLD MAN IS SNORING

 OUT ON THE WESTERN PLAIN CLOSE THE SHUTTERS AND GET INSIDE